manicmd/SpareTime/README.md

 # SpareTime
-this is private repo to experiment, develop, test and publish python functions and modules.
+This is private repo to experiment, develop, test and publish python functions and modules.